gosh-sh/docs/docs/working-with-gosh/gosh-web/dao-set-up.md

 #### __Basic information__
 When a new version of contracts is released in GOSH, the user needs to upgrade their contracts.

-The upgrade is initiated by the [proposal](../gosh-web/proposals-and-voting-in-smv.md).
+The [proposal](../gosh-web/proposals-and-voting-in-smv.md) initiates the upgrade.

 !!! warning
     Make sure that the proposal for such an update has not yet been created.